nrfconnect/sdk-nrf/include/bluetooth/mesh/gen_dtt.rst

 Generic Default Transition Time models
 ######################################

-The Generic Default Transition Time (DTT) models are used to control the transition of any other states on the same element as a DTT Server.
+The Generic Default Transition Time (DTT) models are used to control the transition of any other states on the same element as the DTT Server.
 The DTT Client can remotely control the default transition time state of a server.

-There are two Default Transition Time models:
+The following Default Transition Time models are supported:

 .. toctree::
    :maxdepth: 1